kubeflow/model-registry/README.md

 The model registry proxy server implementation follows a contract-first approach, where the contract is identified by [model-registry.yaml](api/openapi/model-registry.yaml) OpenAPI specification.

-You can also easily display the latest OpenAPI contract for model-registry in a Swagger-like editor directly from this repository; for example, [here](https://editor.swagger.io/?url=https://raw.githubusercontent.com/opendatahub-io/model-registry/main/api/openapi/model-registry.yaml).
+You can also easily display the latest OpenAPI contract for model-registry in a Swagger-like editor directly from this repository; for example, [here](https://editor.swagger.io/?url=https://raw.githubusercontent.com/kubeflow/model-registry/main/api/openapi/model-registry.yaml).
 ### Starting the OpenAPI Proxy Server
 Run the following command to start the OpenAPI proxy server from source:

 ```shell
 make run/proxy
 ```
-The proxy service implements the OpenAPI defined in [model-registry.yaml](api/openapi/model-registry.yaml) to create an Open Data Hub specific REST API on top of the existing ml-metadata server.
+The proxy service implements the OpenAPI defined in [model-registry.yaml](api/openapi/model-registry.yaml) to create a Model Registry specific REST API on top of the existing ml-metadata server.

 > **NOTE** The ml-metadata server must be running and accessible from the environment where model-registry starts up.